The risk matrix has served its purpose but falls well short of the data-driven business requirements of today. Enter the Risk & Value Framework.

 Granularity and/or resolution

-Risk is not discrete but continuous, and many risks can be similar.
-Thus, the first shortfall of the risk matrix is that similar risks cannot be separated even though there are known differences.
+Risk is not discrete and does not fall into set levels or buckets, but are continuous.
+Thus, the first shortfall of the risk matrix is that similar risks cannot be separated because they fall in the same level of the matrix, even though there are known differences.
 This reduced granularity can result in sub-optimal decisions and missed opportunities for improvement, because subtle differences in likelihood or consequence will likely result in the same ‘risk box’ selection.

 If you were to prioritize two similar risks with all else being equal, it would make sense to address the slightly higher risk before the lower risk – even though the assigned risk level is the same according to the matrix.